anseki/leader-line/README.md

 The width and height of the area, in pixels.
 Each value can be a percentage of the element's width or height.
 For example, `{x: '50%', y: 0, width: '50%', height: '100%'}` indicates the right half of the element.
-And also, each value can be a value over the element's width or height, it indicates the outside of the element.
+And also, each value can be a value over the element's width or height.

 #### `radius`